Zain-ul-din/MD2Web/.github/readme.md

 ## Intermediate Usage

-- To add title and description to page add following code on the top of markdown fil
+- To add title and description to page add following code on the top of markdown file

 ```.md
 ---